LemonCake/LCTipsView/README.md

 Customize the overlay or the tips bubble by accessing the overlay and tipsLabel properties

-For more refer to the header file and the example project!
+For more refer to the header file.

 That's it!